setokk/PhysioLink-Backend/README.md

 <hr>

 ### Requirements
+In summary, the requirements as stated above are:
+Docker or Nodejs and MariaDB.

 <hr>

 ### Documentation
-You can find the backend API reference in "_/documentation/documentation.html_" or "_localhost:3000/physiolink/api_"
+You can find the backend API reference in **localhost:3000/physiolink/api**, if run locally.

 <hr>